djthorpe/gopi/docs/index.md

 This repository implements an application framework for the Go programming language ("golang").
-Ultimately it targets the Raspberry Pi platform running Linux to utilize many of the features of the platform, but it's applicable to any platform on which golang runs.
+Ultimately it targets the Raspberry Pi platform running Linux to utilize many of the features of the platform, but it's applicable to any platform where golang runs.

 The scope of this framework is as  follows: